6 MIN READ

 A loving couple wrapped in a tender embrace, seated on a tranquil beach as the sun paints the sky with hues of sunset

-Can you convince the 'one-up' to change their mind using reason and facts if you missed all the hints?
-Can you sway their decision by changing your behavior?
-Can you do it by investing even more time?
-Or begging them?
+So, what if you find yourself at this crossroads?
+Can you persuade the one-up to reconsider by presenting logical arguments and facts if you've overlooked all the hints?
+Can you alter their decision by modifying your behavior?
+Can you do it by devoting even more time?
+Or by pleading with them?
+No...And now you know why: because it will contribute to the existing imbalance between you two.

 »